Stability in Bondy's theorem on paths and cycles: Concluding remarks

-Take any $k+3$ vertices of $G$, if none of those vertices have degree $k$, then set $V=1$; else if take a vertex, say $x$, with degree $k$: \begin{itemize} \item if each vertex of $N(x)$ has degree at least $k+2$,\footnote{$G$ is a subgraph of $H(n,2k+2,k)$.}\\ while there is at most one edge in $E(G-N(x))$, set $V=0$; else set $V=1$;
+Take any $k+3$ vertices of $G$, if none of those vertices has degree $k$, then set $T=1$; else take a vertex, say $x$, with degree $k$: \begin{itemize} \item if each vertex of $N(x)$ has degree at least $k+2$,\footnote{$G$ is a subgraph of $H(n,2k+2,k)$.} while there is at most one edge in $E(G-N(x))$, set $T=0$; else set $T=1$;